If Russia invades Ukraine, the US threatens ‘high-impact’ sanctions.

 US Secretary of State Antony Blinken stated on Wednesday that the US has obtained “proof” that Russia is contemplating an invasion of Ukraine, and that if Russia acts, it would face severe economic consequences.

+For his part, Russian President Vladimir Putin stated that he wants NATO to make “solid agreements” that it will not expand eastward.

-As he prepared for talks with Russian colleague Sergei Lavrov in Stockholm, Blinken accused Moscow of massing “tens of thousands of additional combat forces” near Ukraine’s border.
+As he prepared for talks with his Russian counterpart Sergei Lavrov in Stockholm over the issue, Blinken accused Moscow of massing “tens of thousands of additional military forces” near Ukraine’s border.

 “Right now, we don’t know if President Putin has decided to invade.”
 We do know that he’s putting the infrastructure in place to do it quickly if he so chooses,” he said.